gardener/sow/README.md

 Additionally it loads the standard utils library from the _sow_ tool, that offers functions for (colored) output and json access (see [lib/utils](lib/utils)).

+## Migrations

+A product may declare a specification version using the file `SPEC-VERSION`.
+It must contain a plain number that should be incemented by one if a new version of the product requires a migration step for at least one contained component.

+If this file exsits all deployed components of a such a product remember their deployed specification version in their state directory.

+The processing of the `deployment.yaml` of a component has access to the actual [processing environment](#deploymentyaml), which provides information about the already deployed specification version of the component and the actual version.
+Addtionally a migration flag is provided.
+If a component requires a dedicated migration step, the plugin set must be configured accordingly by the expressions contained in the `deployment.yaml`.

+Not for every change a dedicated migration step is required.
+This depends on the used plugins.
+For example, the kubectl plugin is able to handle api group changes, additing and deleting of deploy objects out of the box.
+But if the migration of content is required, this must potentially be explicitly handled.

+A possible strategy here is to add a component local custom plugin to handle migration steps prior to the regular plugins.

+In general upgrades must be done version by version.
+Therefore a check is included, that prevents upgrades spanning more than one specification version.

+If a new specification version is introduced the codebase of the product must remove all the previous migrations and add the newly required ones.

+The product version is potentially much finer than the specification version.
+Therefore it is possible to skip the installation of version updates of a product as long as the specification version described by the product version does not change.